 Inspired by other (small) businessowners and out-of-the-box thinkers last year, we will join in a White Friday.
 Or any colour of your choice, perhaps Green is more appropriate, since we sell eco-friendly products.

 Anyway, here’s the point: of all webshop orders from now until Monday, we will donate 50% of the profit to Ashwa Uganda.
 These guys are absolute rockstars when it comes to empowering (young) women, and the world needs many, many more courageous men and women like them.

 I had thought to start this on Friday, but what’s the point, let’s kick off now.
 Buy less, choose well, and make it last.

-So go ahead and shop, and make the world a more beautiful place 🚀 (not in the least for yourself, because we do have awesome stuff, you know 😉)
+So go ahead and shop, and make the world a more beautiful place (for yourself too, because we do have awesome stuff, you know ;))

 About ASHWA Uganda

 AHSWA supports the most vulnerable girls and women in Uganda, where menstrual hygiene and sex education are very much taboo.
 Because of poverty, sanitary towels are unavailable or unaffordable.
 Consequence is that girls regularly miss school and finally drop out of school and become isolated.

 Whereas empowering a community often starts with empowering their women.